 What are composting toilets?

 Composting toilets convert organic waste material into a safe and hygienic soil treatment.
 The process does not require water.
 Instead it uses organic cover materials e.g sawdust, dry leaves, grass etc. to reuse, rather than remove waste.
 Additionally, waste composting returns valuable nutrients and carbon back into the soil to restore soil fertility without reliance on chemical fertilizers.

 How is AIPHA involved?

-Funded through generous donations and in collaboration with Humanure Kenya, we have recently completed three brand new composting toilets at Opera Luigi Community Centre in Nairobi, Kenya, an orphanage just outside of Nairobi.This project will benefit 50 children (boys and girls ages 3-18) and 10 staff members at Opera Luigi.
+Funded through generous donations and in collaboration with Humanure Kenya, we have recently completed three brand new composting toilets at Opera Luigi Community Centre in Nairobi, Kenya, an orphanage just outside of Nairobi in late 2020.This project will benefit 50 children (boys and girls ages 3-18) and 10 staff members at Opera Luigi.
 The children’s home was started by an Italian bishop who originally came as a missionary to Kenya and never left.
 When he passed away, the center was taken over by the cook, who runs the home today with the help of donations within Kenya and surrounding African nations.